Organwolf/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 90: May 31, 2020

+**Today's Progress**: Getting into and preparing for working with an .NET Core application on my Mac.

+**Thoughts**: I figured that this might be tricky.
+So far I've had to look into installing MSSQL (microsoft sql) on my mac via docker.
+Updating my version of Visual Studio for Mac and trying to figure out how to run an empty template of RazorPages (RP).
+I am considering installing Windows on my mac as it just seems simpler than trying to do something that is so Windosw centric on a Mac machine.
+We'll have to see how things play out though.

+**Experimented with**: So far I've learnt that RazorPages is a page-focused framework that is cross platform, C# centric and developed my Microsoft.
+If I've understood it correctly RP has something known as a PageModel which separates the UI layer and the processing/logic of the page.
+I've also learnt that RP partially replaces the MVC layout when working on simpler applications with a lot of read-only contenct and basic input.

+I've also started to formulate StackOverflow questions:

+- How can I configure gulp to handle arrow functions inside of class components within React?
+- how do I re-write a class component (specified logic for multiple checkboxes) with hooks?

+So far I haven't dared to ask any questions.
+And quite frankly, most things that I want to know/solve/ask can be found while using Google.
+I'd still like to get over that hurdle.
+Learning how to ask good questions is something that you learn through practise.
+I also want to tick of all of my goals that I had going into **100daysOfCode**.
+I might be able to complete them all. if I don't that isn't the end of the world.

+**Link(s) to work**: The [tutorial](https://www.youtube.com/watch?v=C5cnZ-gZy2I) that I've started.

 ### Day 89: May 30, 2020

 **Today's Progress**: React router (more specifically adding path parameters), substrings (to solve visual uglyness of too long titles), as well as general styling of a simple homepage.